zentouro/website/research.md

 <!-- Content -->
-<p>I study compound hydrological extremes as a PhD student in Earth and Environmental Sciences at Columbia University and NASA Goddard Institute for Space Studies.
+<p> I recently completed a PhD in Earth and Environmental Sciences at Columbia University and NASA Goddard Institute for Space Studies.
+My dissertation explored the intractions between soil moisture, precipitation, and compound hydrological extremes.
+Now, I'm working to improve a tropical cyclone risk model as a Postdoctoral Research Scientist at Lamont-Doherty Earth Observatory.
 I'm interested in how severe hazards will change under warming and the vulnerability of people and ecosystems to these changes. </p>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Drought Termination</h3>